viethqb/data-platform-notes/kubernetes/k3s/README.md

 ### Install Longhorn (Optional)
 By default, K3S uses local-path-propioner as a Storage Class.
 We can use other Storage such as Longhorn, Openebs, ...
-The environment that is used to lab is the docker container so another Storage works well.
+The environment that is used to lab is the docker container so another Storage is not doing well.
 You can lab other Storage on VM environment.

 ```
 helm repo add longhorn https://charts.longhorn.io